datajoint/workflow-array-ephys/README.md

 8. After stopping the Codespace, we recommend deleting the Codespace to save on storage costs, which are free for the first 15 GB-month.

 + If you are new to GitHub and run into any errors, please contact us via email at support@datajoint.com.
-If you are experienced with GitHub, please create an issue on the upstream repository or issue a pull request with a thorough explanantion of the error and proposed solution.
+If you are experienced with GitHub, please create an issue on the upstream repository or issue a pull request with a thorough explanation of the error and proposed solution.

 **Please Note:**